Saturday, September 5, 2020

 “Glory to God,” the woodcutter called into the fields.
 “Who am I that you would choose me, a humble servant?”

 Marie knew that her father was the kindest, most honest person in the village.
 He never cheated anyone from money.
-Once someone overpaid him, and he gave them the money back when he could have kept it.
+Once, someone overpaid him, and he gave them the money back without hesitation.
 He also always gave to people in need, even when he had very little.

 Marie and Valentine took the gifts from the tree and delivered them to the other homes in the town.
 They kept a few of their favorite gifts for themselves.
 Marie knew she must always remember the visitation of the Christ Child.
 What if she had left him outside in the cold?